dougalcorn/stingbatbot-public/README.md

 <div style="position: relative; padding-bottom: 64.86486486486486%; height: 0;"><iframe src="https://www.loom.com/embed/fd5a49ef14b44687841cb21cdf1fc4eb?sid=2c1db88d-160d-4520-9d46-c3a954aa5032" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 75%; height: 75%;"></iframe></div>

+**Please Provide Feedback on discord if you're having problems or have suggestions [in this thread on the Shadowdark server](https://discord.com/channels/558029475837902851/1351676614672650391) **
 ## Commands

 Here's a sample list of commands implemented so far:

 - `!help` - Display a list of commands
+- `!import [url] [attachment]` - Import a character either from a url or a discord file attachment
+  - Current supports importing from Shadowdarklings.net JSON API, waiting for public release
 - `!character <name>` - Select a character
 - `!character list` - List all saved characters
 - `!character delete` - Delete a specific character from the database.
 - `!sheet` - Display a character sheet summary
-- `!details` - Display a character's details: attacks with descriptions, full inventory, and spells
+- `!detail` - Display a character's details: attacks with descriptions, full inventory, and spells
 - `!attack <weapon>` - Roll a computed attack roll based on selected character and an equipped weapon
+  - advantage/disadvantage
+  - Ras-Godai assassinate
+  - Theif backstab
+  - Knight of St. Ydris' Demonic Possession
 - `!check <stat>` - Make a skill check with the selected character
+- `!cast <spell>` - Make a spell casting check with the selected character
+- `!roll <expression>` - Supports all Avrae d20 dice expressions
 - `!license` - Display information about the license

 Here's a demo of the character selection, attack rolls, and skill check rolls: